 • Weather: Montgomery ith short, mild winters, warm springs and autumns, and long, hot, humid summers.
 Severe storms also bring a risk of tornadoes.

 • State licensing: To guarantee the safety and reliability of local moving services in Alabama, it is essential for moving companies to possess a registration number issued by the Alabama Public Service Commission (APSC).
 Trust your move to registered professionals for a secure and dependable experience.
-Ensure the company you choose is licensed to handle your move.
+Before booking, ensure the moving company is officially licensed to handle your move.

 Where to live in Montgomery